openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The AS publishes the formats it supports using the `vp_formats_supported` metadata parameter.

 * `vp_formats_supported`: A JSON object defining the formats and proof types of verifiable credentials and verifiable presentations that a RP supports.
-Valid values are defined in Section 6.7.3. of [@!OpenID.VCI].
+Valid format identifier values are defined in Section 9.3. of [@!OpenID.VCI].
 Other values may be used when defined in the profiles of this specification.

 ## Client Metadata